Samantha Stosur: 2011: First major title at US Open and career-high ranking

 Stosur began the new season by competing at the Brisbane International.
 She fell in straight sets to fellow Australian Jarmila Groth in the second round.
 After this tournament, Stosur competed at the Sydney International as the fourth seed.
 She lost in the second round to Svetlana Kuznetsova.

 Stosur was seeded fifth at the Australian Open, where she lost in the third round to 25th seed Petra Kvitová.
-Stosur then rose to a new career high No. 4, following a quarterfinal showing at the Dubai Championships.
+Stosur then rose to a new career high No. 4, following a quarter-final showing at the Dubai Championships.
 She had a disappointing start to the first American leg of the year, falling in the third round of the Indian Wells to Dinara Safina.
 In Miami, she was seeded fourth, but was defeated in straight sets in the fourth round by 16th seed and former No. 1, Maria Sharapova.
 After Miami, Stosur played at Charleston, where she failed to defend her title, falling in the third round to Elena Vesnina in two sets.

 In Stuttgart, as fifth seed, Stosur lost to Julia Görges in the semifinals, but she won in the doubles tournament, partnering Sabine Lisicki, by defeating the German team of Kristina Barrois and Jasmin Wöhr in the final.
 Stosur's next tournament was the Madrid Open where she was the fifth seed.
 She lost in the third round to Anastasia Pavlyuchenkova in straight sets.
 She then competed in Rome where the sixth-seeded Stosur reached the final, but was beaten by seventh-seeded Sharapova.
 Stosur was seeded eighth at the French Open, yet was upset by Gisela Dulko, in the third round.
 As a result of this loss her ranking dropped to world No. 10.